mr-bt/manager.README/README.md

 #### Words matter

-Note: I'm not a native English speaker, and I'll not claim I'm particularly good at it.
+Note: I'm not a native English speaker, and I'll not claim I'm good at it.
 But it's something that I work on every day.

 Communication tends to be vague, verbose and non-committal.
 This often leads to misunderstandings that can erode trust, cause inefficiencies and ultimately build resentment.
 We must work hard to avoid it!